-This sort of scam; while still in existence, is no longer at the forefront of most cybercriminal strategies.
-As time has gone on, internet users have become more savvy and aware of the warning signs of a “phishing” scam.
+This sort of scam; while still in existence, is no longer at the forefront of most cyber criminals strategy.
+As time has gone on, internet users have become savvier and aware of the warning signs of a “phishing” scam.
 This has meant that online fraudsters have had to evolve their strategies and refine their criminal activities in order to successfully steal your money.

 How Cyber Criminals are targeting Businesses today

-The best scams back in the day would use information from either publicly trusted figures or authoritative members of society and present that information to the victim in a way that suggests it was sent by the figure or authority.
+The best scams used by Cyber Criminals back in the day would use information from either publicly trusted figures or authoritative members of society and present that information to the victim in a way that suggests it was sent by the figure or authority.
 Today, it’s reasonably easy to detect this sort of online scam and completely ignore it.

 But how about this: